Self-Checkout Terminal

 A key part of the strategy was using our existing design system.
 This saved development time and made the kiosk feel like a natural part of our brand, familiar to anyone who had used our web or mobile apps.
 I focused on fixing the biggest frustrations that trip people up.

 I used our existing design system for all core components—buttons, colors, and text styles.
-This made the kiosk feel instantly familiar.

 Instead of showing everything at once, I made it a simple, one-step-at-a-time flow.
 It’s much calmer and easier to follow.

-• Hard to see or tap
+Hard to See or Tap

 I used big, clean text and large buttons with high contrast.
 It had to be easy to use for everyone, no matter the lighting.